laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![base-coat](base-coat.jpg)

-The pencil lines ae really hard to see here, but this is the outline for the rest of the river in this section.
+The pencil lines are really hard to see here, but this is the outline for the rest of the river in this section.

 ![full-outline](full-outline.jpg)